 Note: This article applies only to Hotel campaigns in Google Ads.
-If you haven't yet migrated your campaigns to Google Ads, read about bidding in Hotel Centre.
+If you haven’t yet migrated your campaigns to Google Ads, learn more about the migration tool.

 Enhanced cost-per-click (ECPC) for Hotel campaigns in Google Ads is a Smart Bidding strategy designed to increase conversions by automatically adjusting your Manual CPC bid.